jcass77/WTFIX/README.md

 ## Project Highlights

 - Pure Python3.
 - Batteries included - everything you need to connect to a FIX server and start sending and receiving messages in minutes.
-Comes bundles with standard apps for:
+Comes bundled with default apps for:
     - Authentication
     - Maintaining a heartbeat
     - Sequence number management and resend requests